 The Sleeper is utterly forgettable in every way.
 The only thing about it that stands out is how remarkably bad it is.
 Everything about this film is poorly put together.
 The Sleeper is representative of a major missed opportunity.
 The film could have been good if some of its numerous issues were resolved but as it stands, it’s just awful.

 The hair and wardrobe are not reminiscent of what people actually wore in the ‘80s.
 There are a couple of nods to the era but The Sleeper does not succeed in its attempt to be a period piece.
-It looks like the wardrobe department mixed some retro inspired outfits from Forever 21 with some thrift store finds to create an aesthetic that is vaguely reminiscent of the 1980s without being the slightest bit convincing.
+It looks like the wardrobe department mixed some retro inspired outfits from Forever 21 with some thrift store finds to create an aesthetic that is vaguely reminiscent of the 1980s without being the slightest bit convincing or cohesive.

 Adding further to the historical inaccuracies, there is a song that the cast dances to that references CDs but Compact Discs were not commercially available until late 1982 and this film takes place in 1981.
 Also, one of the characters references The Running Man, a dance move that didn’t make its debut until more than five years after this film takes place and didn’t become popular until almost ten years after the year in which this picture is set.

-The special effects team deserves some credit for trying to pull off a series of intricate effects on a nonexistent budget but the FX in this film are a mess.
-People’s faces don’t smash like a pumpkin after being hit with a blunt object one time but one blow to the skull turns a girl’s heads to mush in one of the kill scenes.
+The special effects team deserves some credit for trying to pull off a series of intricate effects on a nonexistent budget but the FX in this film are still a mess.
+People’s faces don’t smash like a pumpkin after being hit with a blunt object one time but one blow to the skull turns a girl’s heads to mush in one of the film’s lackluster kill scenes.

 When The Sleeper was released on home video, there was a limited pressing of VHS/DVD combo packs, which would have been cool if the movie were good, but since it is awful, that really does nothing to add to its appeal.
 The Sleeper tries to recapture the magic of films like The House on Sorority Row but it fails on every level.
 There is no reason to see The Sleeper.
 If you were thinking about watching it out of curiosity, save yourself the trouble.

 Director(s): Justin Russell